Gallouche/MLOps-Project/report.md

 In a technical aspect, we could improve the code by factorizing some part related to Google Cloud Storage.
 Also, it's not a good practice to store the credentials in the code as we did to simplify.
 We should use a secret manager or some environment variables to store them.

+An improvement to the deployment pipeline could be to allow deploying a specific tag of a BentoML archive.
+Currently, we always containerize using the latest bentoml archive (tag:latest).
+By specifying and deploying a precise tag, we could ensure better traceability and control over the versions being used in production.

 Last, we could improve the reproducibility of the pipeline by having some deployments scripts that could be triggered based on some git commit or merge for example.
 This would allow to have a complete CI/CD pipeline.

 ## Conclusion